 Nonetheless, other than that we actually enjoyed working on the S3 – the keyboard was comfortable, the button presses were just deep enough for our liking and the generously sized centralised trackpad was responsive from edge to edge.

-Additionally, left and right mouse button presses are accomplished by clicking the bottom left and right hand of the trackpad respectively – there are no dedicated mouse button keys, much like the Samsung Series 9
+Additionally, left and right mouse button presses are accomplished by clicking the bottom left and right hand of the trackpad respectively – there are no dedicated mouse button keys, much like the Samsung Series 9 and the Lenovo X1.

 Luckily the mouse buttons struck the right balance between being firm and definitive enough to register without being overly resistant.